 Looking for even more great savings?
 Head over to Today’s Best Deals page to see all our top deals from today.

-As we head into summer, it is time to get our backyard spaces in order for cool evenings spent outside.
+Now that summer is over and fall has begun, it is time to get our backyard spaces in order for cool evenings spent outside.
 While you might not be grilling out every weekend anymore, patio furniture can be a three-season workhorse if you make the right picks — especially since the pandemic has forced many of our hangs to outdoor spaces, even when it is cold.
 And in some places, patio furniture is used year-round and possibly more often than indoor furniture, making it all the more essential.

-Whether you're just looking for a couple of chairs to fill a small space on the balcony or need a full dining set up for a nightly outdoor dinner, there are plenty of promotions to be had as we head into summer.
-These outdoor furniture deals are just getting cooking and we will be updating this page regularly, so be sure to bookmark it and come back for more savings.
+Whether you're just looking for a couple of chairs to fill a small space on the balcony or need a full dining set up for a nightly outdoor dinner, there are plenty of promotions to be had as we head towards the end of summer.
+These outdoor furniture deals are just getting cooking for Labor Day and we will be updating this page regularly, so be sure to bookmark it and come back for more savings.

 Amazon: Select savings on outdoor home essentials.

-CB2: Up to 15% off select outdoor furniture.
+CB2: Up to 50% off clearance outdoor furniture.